 Source : http://online.morainevalley.edu/websupported/PatriciaGalien/documents/Modals.ppsx

-Presentation Summary : Other possible tenses: e.g. Present Perfect: I have been able to play football. ...
-Perfect modals Your book is not here.You must have left it in the classroom. ...
+Presentation Summary : MODAL VERBS CAN-COULD-MAY-MIGHT ...
+Examples ability to do sth. in the present (substitute form: ...
+Perfect modals Your book is not here.You must have left it in the ...

 Source : http://www.apart32.org/uploads/2/1/1/6/2116043/modals_slayt.ppt

-Presentation Summary : Must / Have to Both express obligation, but must is only used in the present and have to in the other tenses.
-Authority people use must, ...
+Presentation Summary : MODAL VERBS Can/ Be able to ...
+Must / Have to Both express obligation, but must is only used in the present and have to in the other tenses.
+Authority people use ...

 Source : http://www.eoilangreo.net/ana/ni2/exercises/modals_1.ppt